 Once you get to Santa, some of the elves will take a picture with you.
 Unfortunately, you are not allowed to do it yourself.
 After that, you can buy your picture on your way out.
 It is a little bit commercial, but it doesn’t cost more than just 5 euros.
 The place is very kid-friendly, so except for visiting Santa, which is a highlight of the day, you can also see reindeers and huskies.

-In general, Santa village in Finland is a very adventurous place and it pays off to see it, even if just once.
+In general, Santa village in Finland is a very adventurous place and it pays off to book vacations packages in Finland to see it, even if just once.

 North Pole, Alaska